What Does ADHD Look Like in High-Functioning Women?

 Support for ADHD-related challenges often works best when it is multidisciplinary.

 Therapy can help reduce shame, build executive functioning strategies, and address emotional regulation.
-At Mindful Soul, clinicians use approaches such as:
+At Mindful Soul, our therapists use approaches such as:

 - ACT to clarify values and reduce self-critical thought patterns